Heather Watts

-Heather Watts (born Linda Heather Watts; September 27, 1953) is a former ballet dancer and teacher most known for her time with the New York City Ballet.
+Heather Watts (born Linda Heather Watts; September 27, 1953) is a former ballet dancer, teacher, and costume designer most known for her time with the New York City Ballet.

 Biography

 Born in Long Beach, California, (Linda) Heather Watts dreamed as a little girl of becoming an actress.
-An acting couch—recognizing both the dramatic flair and clumsiness of this troublesome child—advised her to take ballet classes.
+An acting coach—recognizing both the dramatic flair and clumsiness of this troublesome child—advised her to take ballet classes.
 So, Watts took up dancing at age 10–"to develop poise."
 At age 13, she came to New York on a summer scholarship from the Ford Foundation to attend the School of American Ballet, the official school of the New York City Ballet.
 She moved permanently to New York at age 15, with yet another Ford Foundation scholarship to the School of American Ballet.

 In 1970, Watts joined the New York City Ballet and, in 1979, was promoted to principal dancer by company co-founder George Balanchine, who said he did "not [want to ] let such a talent disappear."
 During her tenure with the company, choreographers Jerome Robbins, Balanchine, and Peter Martins, among others, created numerous principal roles specifically for her.
 Balanchine also gave her lead roles in many of his existing masterpieces, including Agon, Concerto Barocco, Apollo, Symphony in C, Theme and Variations, and Serenade.
 Watts performed around the world and starred in many Dance in America television programs.
 At the White House, she and frequent partner Mikhail Baryshnikov performed Balanchine's Rubies for President and Mrs. Carter, an event that was nationally televised.
 She retired from the stage in a gala performance at Lincoln Center in 1995; and married fellow New York City Ballet Principal Damian Woetzel in 1999.